Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Data

 \subsection{Data Collection}

-The data used in this study is obtained from the {\it Fermi} Gamma-Ray Space Telescope, operated by NASA and publicly available through the High Energy Astrophysics Science Archive Research Center (HEASARC). {\it Fermi} is designed to detect gamma-ray bursts (GRBs) and other high-energy hard X-ray and gamma ray astrophysical phenomena.
+is designed to detect gamma-ray bursts (GRBs) and other high-energy hard X-ray and gamma ray astrophysical phenomena.
 It carries two primary instruments: the Gamma-ray Burst Monitor (GBM), which includes 12 Sodium Iodide (NaI) detectors covering $8$ keV to $900$ keV and $2$ Bismuth Germanate (BGO) detectors covering $250$ keV to $40$ MeV, and the Large Area Telescope (LAT), which operates in the higher energy range of $30$ MeV to $300$ GeV.
 In this work, we use only GBM data, as it is responsible for triggering event detections, while LAT emission is observed for only a small fraction of cases.

 The NaI detectors on GBM are oriented such as to provide near-complete sky coverage, excluding only the Earth-occulted region.
 Beyond detection, GBM also provides spectral information and real-time localisation of these transients.
 This rapid localisation enables re-pointing of the LAT detector and facilitates coordinated multi-wavelength follow-up observations by ground-based observatories, communicated through GCN Circulars.